COCONUT: A coronal model with an energy decomposition strategy: Numerical algorithm

 The computational domain is a spherical shell extending from 1.01 to approximately 25~$R_s$.
-It is discretised into the unstructured 6$_{th}$-level subdivided geodesic meshes \citep{Brchnelova2022}, resulting in 1,515,520 non-overlapping pyramidal cells.
-In the radial direction, the grid consists of 74 gradually stretched layers, each containing 20,480 cells, with an angular resolution of approximately $1.8^\circ$.
-Considering that this angle corresponds to about 200 minutes for the Sun to rotate through, and the implicit temporal integration adopted in COCONUT allows for a flexibility in selecting a large time step, we adopt a fixed time step of 5 minutes, which is sufficient to resolve the evolution of the primary coronal structures and maintain desired computational efficiency \citep{Wang2025_FirsttimeevolvingCOCONUT,wang2025COCONUTMayEvent}.
+It is discretized into the unstructured 6$_{th}$-level subdivided geodesic mesh \citep{Brchnelova2022}, resulting in 1,515,520 non-overlapping prismatic cells.
+In the radial direction, the grid comprises 74 progressively stretched layers, each containing 20,480 cells, with an angular resolution of approximately $1.8^\circ$.
+Considering that this angle corresponds to about 200 minutes for the Sun to rotate through, and the implicit temporal integration adopted in COCONUT allows flexibility in selecting a large time step, we adopt a fixed time step of 5 minutes, which is sufficient to resolve the evolution of the primary coronal structures and maintain desired computational efficiency \citep{Wang2025_FirsttimeevolvingCOCONUT,wang2025COCONUTMayEvent}.